 Ask for a showing

 Contact the landlord and let them know you’re interested.
-They’ll let you take a look at the inside of the property.
+They’ll let you schedule a time to look at the inside of the property.

 Ask your friends

-Ask the landlord or apartment complex for references to ﬁnd out what living there is really like.
-Go back when the landlord isn’t there and ask residents about their experiences there.
+Ask the landlord or apartment complex for references to ﬁnd out what living there is really like, or go back when the landlord isn’t there and ask residents about their experiences.

 Ask a ton of questions

 Be like a parent at orientation.
 Ask about utilities, parking, maintenance, damage payments, landlord contact info, summer subleasing, nails in the wall ... everything.

 Read the lease

 Ask a parent or friend to read the lease, too.
 Make sure to address any questions with the landlord or complex before signing.